Students have been ignored in decision to press ahead with the Leaving Cert

 Reconsider

-Some of the world’s greatest powers have halted end of year exams for their young adults: France, the UK, the Netherlands, Hong Kong, India, among others.
-The department and the SEC must put aside biases based on tradition and principle and prioritise the wellbeing of Ireland’s Leaving Cert. students.
+Some of the world’s greatest powers have halted end-of-school exams for their young adults: France, the UK, the Netherlands, Hong Kong, India, among others.
+The department and the SEC must put aside biases based on tradition and principle and prioritise the wellbeing of Ireland’s Leaving Cert students.

-Currently, students are disconnected from school, teachers, friends, and we worry that the Minister is disconnected from us.
+Currently, students are disconnected from school, teachers, friends.
+We worry that the Minister is disconnected from us.

 Josh Tighe is a sixth year student and Leaving Cert candidate